awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 ### Decrypting with an AWS KMS keyring<a name="kms-keyring-decrypt"></a>

 You also specify an AWS KMS keyring when decrypting the [encrypted message](concepts.md#message) that the AWS Encryption SDK returns\.
 You can use a decryption keyring to determine which encrypted data keys can be decrypted\.
-If the decryption keyring includes CMKs, the AWS Encryption SDK will only decrypt encrypted data keys that were encrypted by the CMKs in the keyring\. \(You can also use an [AWS KMS discovery keyring](#kms-keyring-discovery), which doesn't specify any CMKs\.\)
+If the decryption keyring includes AWS KMS keys, the AWS Encryption SDK will only decrypt encrypted data keys that were encrypted by the AWS KMS keys in the keyring\. \(You can also use an [AWS KMS discovery keyring](#kms-keyring-discovery), which doesn't specify any AWS KMS keys\.\)

-When decrypting, the AWS Encryption SDK searches the AWS KMS keyring for a CMK that can decrypt one of the encrypted data keys\.
+When decrypting, the AWS Encryption SDK searches the AWS KMS keyring for an AWS KMS key that can decrypt one of the encrypted data keys\.
 Specifically, the AWS Encryption SDK uses the following pattern for each encrypted data key in an encrypted message\.
 + The AWS Encryption SDK parses the metadata of the encrypted data key\.
-It gets the key ARN of the CMK that encrypted the data key\.
+It gets the key ARN of the AWS KMS key that encrypted the data key\.
-+ The AWS Encryption SDK searches the decryption keyring for a CMK with a matching key ARN\.
++ The AWS Encryption SDK searches the decryption keyring for an AWS KMS key with a matching key ARN\.
-+ If it finds a CMK with a matching key ARN in the keyring, the AWS Encryption SDK asks AWS KMS to decrypt the encrypted data key\.
++ If it finds an AWS KMS key with a matching key ARN in the keyring, the AWS Encryption SDK asks AWS KMS to decrypt the encrypted data key\.
 + Otherwise, it skips to the next encrypted data key, if any\.

-The AWS Encryption SDK never attempts to decrypt an encrypted data key unless the key ARN of the CMK that encrypted that data key is included in the decryption keyring\.
-If the decryption keyring doesn't include the ARNs of any of the CMKs that encrypted any of the data keys, the AWS Encryption SDK fails the decrypt call without ever calling AWS KMS\.
+The AWS Encryption SDK never attempts to decrypt an encrypted data key unless the key ARN of the AWS KMS key that encrypted that data key is included in the decryption keyring\.
+If the decryption keyring doesn't include the ARNs of any of the AWS KMS keys that encrypted any of the data keys, the AWS Encryption SDK fails the decrypt call without ever calling AWS KMS\.

-Beginning in [version 1\.7\.*x*](about-versions.md#version-1.7), when decrypting an encrypted data key, the AWS Encryption SDK always passes the key ARN of the CMK wrapping key to the `KeyId` parameter of the AWS KMS [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.
-Identifying the CMK when decrypting is an AWS KMS best practice that assures that you decrypt the encrypted data key with the wrapping key you intend to use\.
+Beginning in [version 1\.7\.*x*](about-versions.md#version-1.7), when decrypting an encrypted data key, the AWS Encryption SDK always passes the key ARN of the AWS KMS key to the `KeyId` parameter of the AWS KMS [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.
+Identifying the AWS KMS key when decrypting is an AWS KMS best practice that assures that you decrypt the encrypted data key with the wrapping key you intend to use\.

-A decrypt call with an AWS KMS keyring succeeds when at least one CMK in the decryption keyring can decrypt one of the encrypted data keys in the encrypted message\.
-Also, the caller must have `kms:Decrypt` permission on that CMK\.
-This behavior enables you to encrypt data under multiple CMKs in different AWS Regions and accounts, but provide a more limited decryption keyring tailored to a particular account, Region, user, group, or role\.
+A decrypt call with an AWS KMS keyring succeeds when at least one AWS KMS key in the decryption keyring can decrypt one of the encrypted data keys in the encrypted message\.
+Also, the caller must have `kms:Decrypt` permission on that AWS KMS key\.
+This behavior enables you to encrypt data under multiple AWS KMS keys in different AWS Regions and accounts, but provide a more limited decryption keyring tailored to a particular account, Region, user, group, or role\.

-When you specify a CMK in a decryption keyring, you must use its key ARN\.
-Otherwise, the CMK is not recognized\.
+When you specify an AWS KMS key in a decryption keyring, you must use its key ARN\.
+Otherwise, the AWS KMS key is not recognized\.
 For help finding the key ARN, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.

 **Note**
-If you reuse an encryption keyring for decrypting, be sure that the CMKs in the keyring are identified by their key ARNs\.
+If you reuse an encryption keyring for decrypting, be sure that the AWS KMS keys in the keyring are identified by their key ARNs\.

 For example, the following AWS KMS keyring includes only the additional key that was used in the encryption keyring\.
 You can use this keyring to decrypt a message that was encrypted under both the generator key and the additional key, provided that you have permission to use the additional key to decrypt data\.